ikhorn/plget/README.md

 two time counters in sub-microsecond level accuracy, for TI AM572x it was ~172ns in average, depends on discreteness of timers and their accuracy).

+One not petty detail - it can prove itself by using additional modes - RTT and echo latencies, using hw timestamps of NIC!.

 One of the possible test models:

 ![](https://github.com/ikhorn/plget/blob/master/example_latency_test_model.jpg)

 # PURPOSE
-This tool is used for measuring the following:
+This tool can do the following:
 * packet latency for networking stack for RX and TX
 * NIC driver latency (hw timestamping is required) for RX and TX
 * round trip time (RTT), NIC->server->NIC (hw timestamping is advisable)